Da Vinci - Coverage Requirements Discovery

 FHIR Resource Access

 This can be done either by using individual queries or by invoking a batch of separate queries.
-In either case, the HTTP call that performs the query or executes the batch must pass the fhirAuthorization.accessToken in the Authorization header as defined in the OAuth specification.
+In either case, the HTTP call that performs the query or executes the batch must pass the fhirAuthorization.access_token in the authorization header as defined in the CDS Hooks specification.
+(Note that if the CRD client does not support _include, it may be necessary to perform separate queries in sequence in order to retrieve related resources.)

 The following two examples show a batch query that could retrieve all CRD-relevant resources as well as the structure of the corresponding batch response.